HirokiNakahara/GUINNESS/README.md

   for CIFAR10 with Chainer by mitmul
  https://github.com/mitmul/chainer-cifar10

- Also, this research is supported in part by the Grants in Aid for Scientistic Research of JSPS,
+ This research is supported in part by the Grants in Aid for Scientistic Research of JSPS,
 and an Accelerated Innovation Research Initiative Turning Top Science and Ideas into High-Impact
 Values program(ACCEL) of JST.
+Also, thanks to the Xilinx University Program (XUP), Intel University Program, and the NVidia Corp.'s support.